 Te Tai Mangakāhia was the first women to address Te Paremata (the Māori parliament), when she argued for Māori women's right to vote (and stand for election) there.
-Daldy was president of the Women's Franchise League in Auckland and Wells was the organiser of the national movement.
+Daldy was president of the Women's Franchise League in Auckland, while Wells was the organiser of the national movement.
 Morison, a union leader, vigorously supported the campaign and encouraged the involvement of women in the tailoresses' unions.
 Nicol led the fight in Dunedin.

 Using this item